cyberfrank/d3mdevice/README.md

 ## Introduction
 This software was created to allow the Doepfer D3M keyboard to control parameters, change MIDI settings and arm instruments on the fly, using only the onboard buttons.

 The interface takes inputs from the D3M, modifies them and outputs them to some loopback MIDI interface.
 This makes it possible to modify the MIDI data before it reaches a sound generator.
-The software also focuses on making the on-board LEDs actually function in various modes.
+The software also focuses on making the onboard LEDs actually function in various modes.
 There is also some multiplexing of outputs using the preset banks, which gives a lot more control surface.

 ## Requirements
 * Python 3+